nancyhuyn/badminton-teams-generator/README.md

 Older single-session saves are migrated into a "My group" automatically on first load.

-## Doubles or singles

-**Session settings → Format** switches the whole schedule between doubles (2v2) and singles (1v1).
-A court then holds 2 players instead of 4, so the same room runs twice as many courts — and a session needs only 2 players instead of 4.
+## How the courts get filled

+There's no format to choose.
+Tell the app how many courts you have, and it spreads whoever is present across them, using 2v2 or 1v1 on each court as the head count allows.
+Two rules, in order:

+1. seat as many people as the courts can hold
+2. among equally full plans, use as many courts as possible

+So **4 players on 2 courts** is two 1v1s — nobody benched to make a single 2v2 — and
+**7 on 2 courts** is one 2v2 plus one 1v1, with one person sitting.
+Add an eighth player and it becomes two 2v2s on its own.

-Everything else adapts to match:
+Everything adapts to whatever mix comes out:

-- Singles has no partnerships, so **who you face** becomes the variety axis the generator protects: it plays you against everyone once before repeating anyone.
+- Partnerships still drive variety on the 2v2 courts; on a 1v1 court **who you face** is the variety axis instead, and the generator protects it the same way.
-- Stats swaps the Partnership matrix for a **Matchup matrix** (same read: aim for an even, mostly-1 grid).
+- The 1v1 court is the tiring one, so it rotates: whoever has played the fewest singles so far gets it next.
-- Both balancing modes still apply — *level-based* matches you against someone of your level; *spread strong* keeps the two sides of each net even.
+- Both balancing modes still apply — *level-based* keeps similar levels on a court;
+  *spread strong* keeps the two sides of each net even and refuses to stack the strong players together.

-A schedule is one format throughout, since partnership history and matchup history aren't interchangeable.
-Switching format therefore clears the current schedule (it asks first); players, skills, and settings are kept.

-**Odd numbers are fine in either format.** Whatever doesn't divide into full courts becomes the sit-out pool, and the rotation evens it out over the session — 5 players on 2 singles courts sit one person per game, and over 5 games each sits exactly once.
-The capacity line under Session settings always spells out the split (e.g.
-*7 players · 1 court · 4 playing · 3 sitting out each game*), including when there
-aren't enough players to fill the courts you asked for.
+**Odd numbers are fine.** Whoever doesn't fit becomes the sit-out pool, and the rotation evens it out over the session — 5 players on 2 courts sit one person per game, and over 5 games each sits exactly once.
+The capacity line under Session settings always spells out the split (e.g. *7 present · 2 courts (1 × 2v2, 1 × 1v1) · 6 playing · 1 sitting out each game*), including when there aren't enough players to fill the courts you asked for.

 ## Sharing a roster